Age Against the Machine

-Age Against the Machine is the fifth studio album by Atlanta-based Hip hop group Goodie Mob.
+Age Against the Machine is the fifth studio album by Atlanta-based hip hop group Goodie Mob.
 The album was released on August 27, 2013, by The Right Records, Primary Wave and Atlantic Records.
-It is their first studio album in nine years.
 The album features guest appearances from T.I., Big Rube and Janelle Monáe, among others.
 The album was supported by one official single— "Special Education", along with the promotional single "Fight to Win".
 Age Against the Machine received generally positive reviews from music critics.
 The album debuted at number 30 on the Billboard 200 chart, selling 13,000 copies in its first week of release.